ne0lith/cyberdrop-dl_looper/readme.md

 * Place the 'mods' folder in the same directory as your start file.

 Your final directory structure should look similar to the following:
+Although you don't need everything from this repo.
+Only the `mods/` directory, along with the `.py` scripts, and your preferred looper script.

 ## Windows
 ```